david-dick/firefox-marionette/README.md

 - page\_load - a shortcut to allow directly providing the [page\_load](https://metacpan.org/pod/Firefox::Marionette::Timeouts#page_load) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.
 - profile - create a new profile based on the supplied [profile](https://metacpan.org/pod/Firefox::Marionette::Profile).
 NOTE: firefox ignores any changes made to the profile on the disk while it is running, instead, use the [set\_pref](#set_pref) and [clear\_pref](#clear_pref) methods to make changes while firefox is running.
 - profile\_name - pick a specific existing profile to automate, rather than creating a new profile.
 [Firefox](https://firefox.com) refuses to allow more than one instance of a profile to run at the same time.
 Profile names can be obtained by using the [Firefox::Marionette::Profile::names()](https://metacpan.org/pod/Firefox::Marionette::Profile#names) method.
 NOTE: firefox ignores any changes made to the profile on the disk while it is running, instead, use the [set\_pref](#set_pref) and [clear\_pref](#clear_pref) methods to make changes while firefox is running.
 - proxy - this is a shortcut method for setting a [proxy](https://metacpan.org/pod/Firefox::Marionette::Proxy) using the [capabilities](https://metacpan.org/pod/Firefox::Marionette::Capabilities) parameter above.
-It accepts a proxy URL.
+It accepts a proxy URL, with the following allowable schemes, 'http' and 'https'.
+It also allows a reference to a list of proxy URLs which will function as list of proxies that Firefox will try in [left to right order](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file#description) until a working proxy is found.
+See [REMOTE AUTOMATION OF FIREFOX VIA SSH](#remote-automation-of-firefox-via-ssh), [NETWORK ARCHITECTURE](#network-architecture) and [SETTING UP SOCKS SERVERS USING SSH](https://metacpan.org/pod/Firefox::Marionette::Proxy#SETTING-UP-SOCKS-SERVERS-USING-SSH).
 - reconnect - an experimental parameter to allow a reconnection to firefox that a connection has been discontinued.
 See the survive parameter.
 - scp - force the scp protocol when transferring files to remote hosts via ssh.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](#remote-automation-of-firefox-via-ssh) and the --scp-only option in the [ssh-auth-cmd-marionette](https://metacpan.org/pod/ssh-auth-cmd-marionette) script in this distribution.
 - script - a shortcut to allow directly providing the [script](https://metacpan.org/pod/Firefox::Marionette::Timeout#script) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.